cranezhou/stack-po-admin-project/README.md

 ## Community Support

-4.1 Technological Support from the Community (of)
+4.1 Technological Support from the Community
-4.2 Design Support from the Community (by)
+4.2 Design Support from the Community
-4.3 Maintenance Support from the Community (for)
+4.3 Maintenance Support from the Community

 ## Resource Allocating